What’s this IV Words all about? Who’s this IV guy, anyway?

-A forward-thinking blog looking at what’s happened, happening and next in the climate crisis, the environment, politics, progressive causes, social justice and the way it is.
+IV Words focuses on what’s happened, is happening and will happen next in the climate crisis, the environment, politics, progressive causes, social justice and the way it is.

 Thank you for reading.

 Come back for some more IV Words soon.